Trivaxy/leibniz-lang/README.md

 # Leibniz
 Leibniz is an interpreted but experimental programming language revolving around mathematics.
 Writing Leibniz should feel natural, and the language itself is very simple.
-Currently, the parser and runtime are only ~1.3k LOC.
+Currently, the parser and runtime are only ~1.5k LOC.

 # Quick tutorial
 Got 10 minutes to spare?
 This'll make you master the language.
 Yes, it's that simple.

-Leibniz currently has three data types, until the rest are implemented:
-- `Number`: The most basic data type.
-It's a complex number with double-precision real and imaginary components.
-Leibniz makes the distinction between real and complex numbers depending on whether or not there is an imaginary component.
-- `Vector`: As the name implies, it's a vector, which is a pair of two `Number`s that must be real.
-- `Array`: A collection of different values.
-Arrays are not limited to storing only one data type.
+Leibniz is fundamentally about mathematics, and it tries to stay as close to normal mathematical notation as possible (for a programming language, that is).

 Almost everything in Leibniz is an expression (the exception being declarations of functions and variables).